Annual Fire Safety Statements

 Essential fire safety measures needing repair

-In circumstances where your annual fire safety statement can’t be submitted because repairs are required, the council may consider postponing the weekly penalty infringement notices.
 If you want the council to consider your case, you will have to fill out a request application.

-As the owner of the premises you must make the necessary arrangements for your fire safety measures to be inspected and provide your annual fire safety statement before the expiry of the time allowed.
 The council is unlikely to pause your penalty infringement notices in the event of a history of late submissions.

-Lodge you annual fire safety statement
+Lodge your annual fire safety statement

 The owner of a building that has a fire safety schedule is required to provide a copy of the annual fire safety statement to the Commissioner of Fire & Rescue NSW (FR NSW).